The Top 40 illusion

 The masses have always been buying mostly singles, and the result of this behaviour is that the tastes of the masses are being reflected by the Top 40 singles charts.
-And if you take a look at the Top 40 charts of the past, then you’ll notice that they have always been full of horrible shit.
+And if you take a look at the Top 40 charts of the past, then you’ll notice that they have always been full of horrible crap.

-Even Nirvana only reached #6 of the Billboard charts with Smells Like Teen Spirit in 1991, while some of the higher positions were occupied by absolutely horrible crap at the same time.
+Even Nirvana only reached #6 of the Billboard charts with Smells Like Teen Spirit in 1991, while some of the higher positions were occupied by absolutely horrible music at the same time.
 And even if Nirvana was the most influential act of that time, you should not forget that only a minor fraction of the population was listening to grunge, while the masses continued to listen to the usual commercial mainstream teen pop, commercial hip hop, cheap techno, and low end dance music.
-In other words:

-90% of all Top 40 music has always been somewhere between “okay” and “horribly bad,” while only 10% of it was good, or even really great.
+So 90% of all Top 40 music has always been somewhere between “okay” and “horribly bad,” while only 10% of it was good, or even really great.